learnable-content/Laravel-5/README.md

 One tool we like to use when creating fake "test" data is a library called [faker](https://github.com/fzaninotto/Faker).
 We could use this library to create lots of posts with very little effort.

-To install the library we can do so by doing `composer require fzaninotto/faker --dev` This will tell our application to intstall the library in the development environment.
+To install the library we can do so by doing `composer require fzaninotto/faker --dev` This will tell our application to install the library in the development environment.

 **It's always a good idea to have a seeder class for every table and only call the other classes seeders inside the `run` method**